garyhost0630/garyhost0630.github.io/_posts/2199-01-01-future-post.md

   - shanxi
 ---

-An ancient town famous for its ceramic (in Shanxi province).
+An ancient town famous for ceramic (in Shanxi province).

 ![](/chen1.JPG)
 ![](/chen2.JPG)